seppinho/haplogrep-cmd/README.md

 [![GitHub Downloads](https://img.shields.io/github/downloads/seppinho/haplogrep-cmd/total.svg?style=flat)](https://github.com/seppinho/haplogrep-cmd/releases)
 [![Java CI with Maven](https://github.com/seppinho/haplogrep-cmd/actions/workflows/maven.yml/badge.svg)](https://github.com/seppinho/haplogrep-cmd/actions/workflows/maven.yml)

-Haplogrep is a command-line tool for mtDNA haplogroup classification.
-We also provide haplogrep as a fast and free [haplogroup classification web service](https://haplogrep.i-med.ac.at/).
+Haplogrep is a tool for mtDNA haplogroup classification.
+We provide haplogrep as a fast and free [haplogroup classification web service](https://haplogrep.i-med.ac.at/) or as a commandline tool.
 You can upload your mtDNA profiles aligned to **rCRS** or **RSRS** (beta) and receive mitochondrial haplogroups in return. **FASTA**, **VCF** and **hsd** input files are supported.
 As of today (August 18, 2021), Haplogrep and the updated Haplogrep2 have been cited over 920 times (Google Scholar - August 18, 2021).

 ## Cite us